Pierre mayor: no city code for COVID

-Pierre Mayor Steve Harding said today he does not plan to issue any orders or ordinances beyond what state and federal officials are recommending to deal with the COVID-19 pandemic.
+Pierre Mayor Steve Harding on March 24 said he does not plan to issue any orders or ordinances beyond what state and federal officials are recommending to deal with the COVID-19 pandemic.

-Sioux Falls Mayor Paul TenHaken cited the proximity of Beadle County, with its county seat of Huron, where 12 cases of COVID-19 have been reported, to Minnehaha County in calling for many businesses to close their doors.
+Sioux Falls Mayor Paul TenHaken cited the proximity of Beadle County to Minnehaha County in calling for many businesses to close their doors.
+With its county seat of Huron, Beadle County reports 13 cases of COVID-19 as of Tuesday.

-TenHaken said he was recommending to the city health board close “non-essential businesses, a decision that would shutter much of Sioux Falls,” the Argus Leader reported.
-TenHaken was meeting today with city health officials about the idea, which he said is not mandated by the state.
+TenHaken said he was recommending to the city health board to close “non-essential businesses, a decision that would shutter much of Sioux Falls,” the Argus Leader reported.
+TenHaken was scheduled to meet with city health officials about the idea, which he said is not mandated by the state.

 Local leaders cited the fact that Huron was the site of the state’s first case of “community spread” of the COVID-19 virus in announcing the new rules.